 copyFileFromHostToGuest to transfer the collector binary.
 No SCP or shared folders needed.vmrun -gu <username> -gp <password> \ copyFileFromHostToGuest "$VMXPATH" \ ./version_gopher-linux-x64 \ "/home/user/version_gopher" vmrun -gu <username> -gp <password> \ runProgramInGuest "$VMXPATH" -activeWindow /bin/bash -c \ "chmod +x /home/user/version_gopher"

-vmrun -gu <username> -gp <password> \ runProgramInGuest "$VMXPATH" -activeWindow /bin/bash -c \ "cd /home/user && ./version_gopher /usr/bin -o scan"
+vmrun -gu <username> -gp <password> \ runProgramInGuest "$VMXPATH" -activeWindow /bin/bash -c \ "cd /home/user && prefix=versiongopher-vmware-guest-linux-x64-directory-usr-schema-v3 && ./version_gopher -d /usr/bin -o $prefix -j"

-vmrun -gu <username> -gp <password> \ copyFileFromGuestToHost "$VMXPATH" \ "/home/user/scan.json" \ /tmp/centos-scan.json
+vmrun -gu <username> -gp <password> \ copyFileFromGuestToHost "$VMXPATH" \ "/home/user/versiongopher-vmware-guest-linux-x64-directory-usr-schema-v3.jsonl" \ /tmp/centos-scan.jsonl

 copyFileFromGuestToHost to retrieve it.
 Always use runProgramInGuest -activeWindow, never runScriptInGuest (it hangs on some platforms).